Statement on Ethics

 The activities of Scholarly Editing are guided by the COPE (Committee on Publishing Ethics) Core Practices.
 Scholarly Editing is committed to maintaining transparent editorial operations, the highest standards of academic integrity, robust peer-review procedures, and respectful and constructive engagement with contributors, peer-reviewers, and readers.

 Scholarly Editing is committed to serving as an inclusive intellectual space and is committed to amplifying the work of diverse voices within the field of scholarly editing.
-We particularly encourage contributions from Black, Indigenous, and People of Color (BIPOC) scholars and educators.
+We particularly encourage contributions from and about Black, Latinx, and Indigenous peoples; Asian Americans and Pacific Islanders, women, LGBTQ+, and peoples and cultures of the Global South.

-We also encourage contributions that address the publication and dissemination of underrepresented voices, neglected documentary forms, and innovative digital projects.
+We also encourage contributions that address the publication and dissemination of underrepresented and racialized voices, neglected documentary forms, and innovative digital projects.

 Scholarly Editing maintains robust peer-review procedures concerned with supporting the publication of high-quality contributions.
 We place emphasis on ensuring that contributors receive constructive and encouraging peer-review reports, with the objective of providing thoughtful feedback and assessment.